Wide dynamic range neuron: Role in pain responses

 When there is a painful stimulus there are two pathways that can be taken.
-The nociceptive neurons in lamina 1 become compromised or the WDR neurons become compromised.
+The nociceptive neurons in Rexed lamina 1 become compromised or the WDR neurons become compromised.
 The WDR neurons can respond to electrical, mechanical, and thermal stimulation.
 The dorsal cord has faulty plasticity, which encourages the development of neuropathic pain after an injury to a nerve.
 This allows for the over-excitation discussed previously, resulting in chronic pain.
 The unique pain pathway of the WDR neurons allows information about the stimulus to be used to map out the intensity of the pain through sensory discrimination.

 There are two main types of pain that we experience in our bodies: pain caused by damage of body tissue and pain caused by nerve damage.
 Nociceptive pain serves as a warning or signal for tissue damage and works to preserve the body’s equilibrium and functionality.
 This pain is signaled by the interworkings of both the peripheral and central nervous systems.
 Another type of pain, known as neuropathic pain, is caused by a direct problem or disease that affects the nerves in the central nervous system.

 A subset of this neuropathic pain, known as chronic neuropathic pain, is characterized by its long lasting and high pain intensity.
 Although there is still a lot unknown about the direct cause of this chronic pain, it has been linked to WDR neurons.
 These neurons show significant activation by sympathetic stimulation while neurons, such as NS neurons, do not show the same level of activation.
 The blocking of sympathetic pathways seemed to decrease pain and once unblocked, symptoms of pain persisted.
 This indicates that one of the many complex mechanisms contributing to this neuropathic chronic pain is the overstimulation of the WDR neurons by sympathetic stimulation.

 Another aspect that plays a role in neuropathic pain is the transient receptor channel called TRPA1.
 This channel is known to have influenced chronic pain injuries and diseases such as inflammation, diabetes, fibromyalgia, bronchitis, and emphysema.
 WDR neurons are a huge part of the somatosensory system, helping to send and receive signals based on sensory changes in the body.
 The TRPA1 channel has been closely associated with temperature and pain sensation in primary afferent sensory neurons and are largely found in nociceptive sensory neurons in the dorsal root ganglia.
 The inhibition of TRPA1 is known to contribute to different inflammatory and neuropathic diseases by amplifying the pain and hypersensitivity.
 This is an area of study that is beneficial to continue to study and learn how to target and control aspects of chronic inflammatory and neuropathic diseases involved in sensory responses that WDR neurons play a role in.